 Check out the Frequently Asked Questions (PDF) for more details.
-Please Note: Nothing in the below Make It Yours To Go Guide ("Guide") expands or augments your Health Plan eligibility or benefits beyond those provided under the official plan documents for the Health Plan.
+Please Note: Nothing in this "Make It Yours To Go" Guide ("Guide") expands or augments your Health Plan eligibility or benefits beyond those provided under the official plan documents for the Health Plan.
 No benefits will be paid or provided unless and until the applicable Health Plan administrator, or its delegate, determines, in its sole discretion, that you are entitled to such benefits.
 Your Company always reserves the unrestricted right to modify, amend or terminate the Health Plan, at any time and for any reason in whole or in part.
-Accordingly, and without limitation, nothing in the below Make It Yours To Go Guide ("Guide") should be construed as, and participation in the Health Plan should not be considered, a promise or guarantee of future benefits or of any level or amount of benefits.
+Accordingly, and without limitation, nothing in this "Make It Yours To Go" Guide ("Guide") should be construed as, and participation in the Health Plan should not be considered, a promise or guarantee of future benefits or of any level or amount of benefits.
 In addition, nothing in this Guide is an employment contract or an offer, promise or guarantee of employment or contract for any duration.
-Helpful Documents Please use the following to assist you during enrollment and beyond. • Enrollment Checklist COBRA Coverage Options If you leave the company or lose coverage due to a status change, your COBRA enrollment notice has details regarding your options.
+COBRA Coverage Options If you leave the company or lose coverage due to a status change, your COBRA enrollment notice has details regarding your options.
 If you choose not to enroll by your COBRA enrollment deadline, you will not be able to enroll in COBRA coverage in the future.
 Also, once enrolled, you can make changes to your elections only during enrollment or following a qualified change in status.
 You will receive additional information-including prices-once you lose access to health benefits through the company.
 Your COBRA Coverage Options You can start by reviewing your medical, dental, and vision coverage level options.
 You'll also want to review your insurance carrier options.

-How To Enroll To enroll in COBRA coverage when eligible, follow the instructions on the COBRA enrollment notice mailed to you and enroll at digital.alight.com/equitable/.
+How To Enroll To enroll in COBRA coverage when eligible, follow the instructions on the COBRA enrollment notice mailed to you.